fedspendingtransparency/usaspending-api/usaspending_api/api_docs/api_documentation/download/list_agencies.md

 * `agencies` - list of all agencies, provided if no `agency` is provided in the request
     * `name`
     * `toptier_agency_id` - database id
-    * `cgac_code` - a unique code used by the government to identify agencies (Common Government-wide Accounting Classification)
+    * `toptier_code` - a unique code used by the government to identify agencies (Common Government-wide Accounting Classification)
 * `sub_agencies`- list of subtier agencies associated with the agency id provided
     * `subtier_agency_name`
 * `federal_accounts` - list of federal acounts associated with the agency id provided